-The following hazards may be associated with potential chronic health effects in some personnel during deployment at An Najaf and vicinity that includes Camp Bushmaster and FOB Endeavor:
+The following hazards may be associated with potential chronic health effects in some personnel during deployment at FOB McHenry, Iraq and vicinity that includes FOBs Jalil, Masafe, Rifles, Riyhad Crossing and Zeighton Crossing:

-Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM2.5), the overall long-term risk was not evaluated due to insufficient data available to characterize risk.
+Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}), the overall long-term risk was not evaluated due to insufficient data.
 Inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) was not evaluated for long-term risk due to no available health guidelines.
 However, the area was a dusty desert environment, and conditions may have varied.
-For inhalational exposure to high levels of dust, PM10 and PM2.5, such as during high winds or dust storms, it is considered possible that some otherwise healthy personnel who were exposed for a long-term period to dust and particulate matter could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
+In addition, for burn pits, although the long-term risk for PM10 was not evaluated for long-term risk due to no available health guidelines and the risk for PM{2.5} was not evaluated due to no air sampling data available to characterize risk, there were operating burn pits utilized at or around FOB McHenry and vicinity, and conditions may have varied - see Section 10.7.
+For inhalational exposure to high levels of dust, PM10 and PM{2.5}, such as during high winds or dust storms, and for exposure to burn pit smoke, it is considered possible that some otherwise healthy personnel who were exposed for a long-term period to dust and particulate matter could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
 Personnel with a history of asthma or cardiopulmonary disease could potentially be more likely to develop such chronic health conditions.
-While the dust and particulate matter exposures are acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
-Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as occupational or specific personal dosimeter data) when assessing individual concerns.
+While the dust and particulate matter exposures and exposures to burn pits are acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
+Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as burn pits/barrels, incinerators, occupational or specific personal dosimeter data) when assessing individual concerns.
 Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).

 Table 2.
-Population-Based Health Risk Estimates - An Najaf and vicinity that includes Camp Bushmaster and FOB Endeavor
+Population-Based Health Risk Estimates - FOB McHenry, Iraq and vicinity that includes FOBs Jalil, Masafe, Rifles, Riyhad Crossing and Zeighton Crossing^{1, 2}